vlacerda/jobs/Software Engineer PHP.md

 Please send your *concise* resume to [careers@holidaycheck.com](mailto:careers@holidaycheck.com).
 Make sure to include your github.com account (or similar work samples) in your application.

-HolidayCheck is part of [TOMORROW FOCUS AG](http://www.tomorrow-focus.com/).
+HolidayCheck is part of [HolidayCheck Group AG](https://www.holidaycheckgroup.com/).
 We are able to provide nice perks, like free drinks, flexible home office and part time options, hardware of your choice, free coffee & fruit.
 We frequently abuse our table soccer, and even have developed our own App to keep score of our Pool Billards matches.
 There's also ample budget for trainings, toys, conferences and team events.
 On top of that, you receive discount for our travel offerings.

 <sub>**Please make your resume compatible with the engineers who are reviewing it.** Send only one concise document, accurately describe your skill set, your qualifications, your job experience and what you are doing to continuously improve yourself.
 Do not forget to include your github.com account (or similar) and your salary expectations and your earliest availability and whatever you think makes sense.</sub>